top of page

 In 1998 PlanetPoker.com was launched, ushering in the era of online poker.

 By the end of 1999 the growth was out of control.
-In Australia, Lasseters in Alice Springs got the country’s first and only online casino license—the start of a brief digital gambling experiment, before restrictive laws took effect the following year.
+In Australia, Lasseters in Alice Springs got the country’s first and only online casino license.
+This was the start of a brief digital gambling experiment, before restrictive laws took effect the following year.

-The United Kingdom’s territories took note: Alderney, the Isle of Man, and Gibraltar began licensing operators, providing regulatory credibility and tax advantages that made them attractive for would-be internet betting giants.
+The United Kingdom’s territories took note: Alderney, the Isle of Man and Gibraltar began licensing operators, providing the regulatory credibility and tax advantages that made them attractive for would-be internet betting giants.

 Martin Moshal - founder of Microgaming.